slavmin/warehouse/README.md

 ## Installation

 1. Clone the repository.
-2. Run `docker-compose up -d` to start the containers.
+2. Enter docker folder and run `docker-compose up -d` to start the containers.
 3. Run `docker-compose exec -it php-fpm composer install` to install dependencies.
 4. Run `docker-compose exec -it php-fpm composer run-script post-root-package-install` to initialize ENV for the project.
 5. Run `docker-compose exec -it php-fpm composer run-script post-create-project-cmd` to initialize the project.